 The Radiation Protection Advisor (RPA ) (formerly known as the Radiation Protection Competent Person (RCP)), under the responsibility of the plant manager, is responsible for ensuring that dosimetry is implemented in the plant.

-The employer may also hire a radiation protection officer (RPO).
+The employer may also appoint a Radiation Protection Officer (RPO).

 Health and safety regulations require classified employees entering a supervised area to use at least one operational dosimeter.
 Results and data must be transmitted weekly to SISERI (Système d'Information de la Surveillance de l'Exposition aux Rayonnements).